PADI Open Water Bali Diving Course

-The PADI Open Water Diver Course in OK Divers diving resort is the world's best and most popular entry level diving course for beginners.
+The PADI Open Water Diver Course in OK Divers diving resort is the world's best and most popular entry level PADI scuba diving course in Bali for beginners.
 Millions of people have learned to scuba dive and explore the wonders of the underwater world with this diving course.
 The OWD course teaches you everything you need to know about diving, safety, scuba equipment you need for diving, dive planning and for sure it doesn't forget on unlimited amount of fun!
 PADI OWD qualifies you to dive independently to a maximum depth of 18 meters.
-PADI is the world's largest diving training agency, and your PADI Open Water Certification and other PADI scuba diving courses from OK Divers in Bali will be recognized throughout the world.
+PADI is the world's largest diving training agency and your PADI Open Water Certification and other PADI scuba diving courses from OK Divers in Bali will be recognized throughout the world.

 Learn to dive in Bali and get your PADI certification

 The PADI Open Water Diver course is quite flexible and performance based.
 That means that we can offer some variety of schedules.
 It’s possible to complete your theory, confined and open water dives in three days.
 If you would manage to complete the knowledge development portion via PADI eLearning, or other home study options before your arrival, the diving course can be done in two days.
 Which is great option if you don’t have sufficient time.
-From the first day, scuba diving will transform your life with new experiences.
+From the first day, scuba diving in Bali will transform your life with new experiences.
 The PADI Open Water Diver license is a permanent scuba diving certification for a beginner.
 Upon completion, as a certified diver you can dive only with a buddy independently of a diving professional.

 Duration: 3 Days

-What is involved in Bali PADI Open water diver course?
+What is involved in PADI Open water diver course in Bali?

 To become a PADI diver, you should be comfortable in the water and have basic swimming skills.
 Your diving instructor will have you to swim 200-metre and than let you to float for ten minutes to determine if you have basic swimming abilities.
 Generally you should also be in good overall health, particularly your respiratory systems.